digital-cargo/good-practice-truck-preadvice/README.md

 **Location**

 - As a starting point, there must be a specific location as a destination for truck drives to the carrier for the purpose of cargo drop off / pick up.
 - As a convention for this, we would suggest to use a carrier specific wording, e.g. "FRA GHA Trucking Gate".
 This object can either be created by the carrier, or the trucker.
-In our example, the trucker this object.
+In our example, the trucker creates this object.
 In the other case, subscriptions and patch requests must be adjusted accordingly.
 - It is also possible to use a more general location (e.g. a three letter code "FRA", provided by the Airport Operator).
-As the subscription on this location will inform all GHAs for all trucks, the access needs to be steered with Access control lists.
+As the subscription on this location will inform all GHAs for all trucks, the access needs to be steered with access control lists.
 This is not recommended as it might lead to very high data traffic on this one location.
 - It is important, that the same location is only created ONCE, not by several parties.

 **TransportMovement**